monkeywithacupcake/javascript30/README.md

 # javascript30
 This repo is my trip through [Wes Bos javascript30](https://javascript30.com/).
 I'm starting on 22Feb2018.

+## Day 8 (March 1)
+Learning about fundamentals of canvas.
+I followed along, but this never worked for me.
+I couldn't get any action even after copying the indexFINISHED js.
+I'm not sure why. :confounded:

 ## Day 7
 A little bit of array methods review.
 And...some cleaner code with fewer temporary variables.
 I like it.
 <p align="center">